-Summary: Correctional Healthcare Expert Witness testimony allowed in case involving a stroke in a detention center.
+Summary: Correctional Healthcare Expert Witness testimony allowed in case involving a stroke in a detention center even though the defendants argued that his testimony was irrelevant and prejudicial.

 Facts: This case (Kindoll v.
 Southern Health Partners, Inc. et al – United States District Court – Eastern District of Kentucky – March 29th, 2019) involves a medical malpractice and negligence lawsuit arising from the defendants’ alleged failure to provide adequate medical care to the plaintiff after she suffered a stroke while incarcerated at a detention center.
 The plaintiff has hired Correctional Healthcare Expert Witness Lawrence Mendel, DO to provide testimony.
 The defendants have filed a motion to exclude the testimony of this expert witness.